suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2019-12-21-Reproducible-ml-research-n-industry.md

 > Changing GPU architecture may lead to different results too.
 The differences in SEM, or architecture-specific optimizations
 > are a couple of reasons why the differences may arise.

-See [Corden's Consistency of Floating-Point Results or Why doesn’t my application always give the same answer][corden] for more details.
+See [Corden's Consistency of Floating-Point Results or Why doesn't my application always give the same answer][corden] for more details.

 ### 2. Software